John D Lee is a chef and restauranteur living and working in Chiang Mai, Thailand. He's always loved to cook.

-How to Make Homemade Fresh Polish Kielbasa Sausage
+How to Make Your Own Sausage

-I always say that if you can make meatloaf or meatballs, then you’ve pretty much mastered the skills needed to make a fresh sausage, and since your own homemade sausage will
+I am a big fan of making my own sausage.
+I always say that if you can make meatloaf or meatballs, then you’ve pretty much mastered the skills needed to make a fresh sausage.
+Why make sausage from scratch?
+So it will...

 - be spiced and seasoned to your liking,

 - not contain additives that you don’t want,